 Martinho took his sword and cut his cape in half, offering it to the beggar.
 At that moment, the sun came out and warmed him up.
 This was his reward for his act of kindness.

-The weather gets a little better this time of year and this is called Saint Martin’s summer or the summer of São Martinho.
+The weather improves slightly this time of year, and this is known as Saint Martin’s summer or the summer of São Martinho.
 As someone who does not welcome winter, I am looking forward to seeing if this is true!

 Our Festa de São Martinho

-We were sitting inside the bar area (because it was cold) and I kept noticing one of the employees getting a plastic water container out of the cooler.
-The container didn’t have water in it; it had a weird light yellowish liquid in it.
+We were sitting inside the bar area (because it was cold), and I kept noticing one of the employees getting a plastic water container out of the cooler.
+The container didn’t have water in it; instead, it contained a weird, light yellowish liquid.

 I finally got up the courage to ask what it was.
 It was a drink called água pé (translated as foot-water).
 After the grapes have been stomped by the feet for wine production, the leftover juice, which has been fermenting for a few days, is served as a drink.
 I promptly ordered one.